 The front page of the website also has a Featured Products section where the products and services that Rick wants his customers to notice are and can be purchased without first going to the website shop.
 The sidebar of a website is also an area where featured products or services can be displayed to great advantage.

 Rick’s reputation goes before him in his field, but even so, social proof is always an excellent advertisement for any business.
-Rick put out a call on Facebook for client testimonials, and was inundated.
+Rick put out a call on Facebook for client testimonials and was inundated.
 A website page was set up to display the testimonials, along with another page where people can submit their testimonials in their own time.

 Rick also used the website upgrade as a way of making his customers feel included by asking if they would like to have their ATV’s featured on his website.
 This is what is called generating user content, and produced excellent results with lots of photos submitted.
-This not only helped with photos needed for the website, but makes customers feel connected to the business and its website and encourages them to share the results with others.
+This not only helped with photos needed for the website, but makes customers feel connected to the business and encourages them to share the results with others.

 As he is in high demand already, Rick feels no need to branch out into other social media platforms beyond Facebook and YouTube.
 He has found where his customers congregate and they know where to find him too.

 While Rick already has a Facebook presence, he will find that having a dedicated Facebook Business page will give him access to statistics and analytics and give him more scope when it comes to advertising.
+Facebook pages can also have a shop section, where you can feature products for sale.

 Rick plans to expand his YouTube channel.
 As he is recognised as an expert in his field, and the type of videos he produces are of interest to both home builders and those that prefer to have an expert take care of the problem, he is likely to garner a lot of views, especially if he promotes them well.